 I've not yet been asked to put a reviewer's hat on - nor should I until I'm further along in my studies - but I've seen a few publications through the review process and I've seen my PIs, good, thoughtful PIs, calmly refuse to accept manuscripts because of conflicts of interest.
 I know it's tough sometimes; the academic nature of science is incestuous and we collaborate or have connections with just about everyone in our narrow fields who is qualified to give our manuscripts a thorough review.
 Or at least that's how it feels sometimes.
 But that's no excuse.
 If you're asked to review a manuscript of an author with whom you have a conflict of interest, kindly refuse to accept, simple as that.

-In reality, only two respondents lived with a lesbian couple for their entire childhoods, and most did not live with lesbian or gay parents for long periods, if at all.
 The information about how parents are labeled is in the paper.
 Regnerus writes that he chose those labels for “the sake of brevity and to avoid entanglement in interminable debates about fixed or fluid orientations.”
 Sherkat, however, called the presentation of the data “extremely misleading.”
 Writes Sherkat: “Reviewers uniformly downplayed or ignored the fact that the study did not examine children of identifiably gay and lesbian parents, and none of the reviewers noticed that the marketing-research data were inappropriate for a top-tier social-scientific journal.” [emphasis mine]

 And I suppose this is where it all comes down to: flawed peer-review in this case failed to identify severely flawed social science.